kashine6/TZB-Board-For-ERCF/README.md

 serial: /dev/serial/by-id/usb-Klipper_stm32g0b1xx_20003A00025030544E383020-if00
 ```

+> [!TIP]
-**For later use, please remove the 5V USB jumper and connect 24V power to the CAN interface.**
+> For later use, please remove the 5V USB jumper and connect 24V power to the CAN interface.